yashasvisingh14/E-commerce-Tableau-Dashboard/README.md

 * Gender: Male and Female
 * Discount offered: Discount offered on product
 * Weight in gms: Weight of product (gms)
-* Reached on time: Target variable, where 1 Indicates that the product has NOT reached on time and 0 indicates it has reached on time.
+* Reached on time: Target variable, where 1 indicates that the product has NOT reached on time and 0 indicates it has reached on time.